-The Division’s International Travel Clinic offers unique services to individuals planning travel abroad, including immunizations, malaria and other prophylactic antibiotic therapies.
+The Division’s International Travel Clinic offers unique services to individuals planning to travel abroad.

 Division faculty with expertise in travel and global infectious diseases provide advice based on a traveler’s destination about preventative practices, including:

-- Immunizations for viral hepatitis, yellow fever, typhoid fever, meningococcal, Japanese encephalitis, rabies, etc.
+- Immunizations for viral hepatitis, typhoid fever, meningococcal, Japanese encephalitis, etc.

 - Prophylactic antibiotic therapy, such as malaria prophylaxis